Aliases for PLA2G5 Gene

 GeneCards Summary for PLA2G5 Gene

-PLA2G5 (Phospholipase A2, Group V) is a Protein Coding gene.
-Diseases associated with PLA2G5 include fleck retina, familial benign and familial benign flecked retina.
-Among its related pathways are Ras signaling pathway and PAK Pathway.
-GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
-An important paralog of this gene is PLA2G2D.
+PLA2G5 (Phospholipase A2 Group V) is a Protein Coding gene.
+Diseases associated with PLA2G5 include Fleck Retina, Familial Benign and Late-Onset Retinal Degeneration.
+Among its related pathways are Ras signaling pathway and MAPK signaling pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
+An important paralog of this gene is PLA2G2A.